restaio/cordapp-playground/README.md

 See https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp.

-## Running the web-servers:
+## Running the webservers:

-Once the nodes are running, you can start the node web-servers from the command line:
+Once the nodes are running, you can start the node webservers from the command line:

 * Windows: `gradlew.bat runPartyAServer` and `gradlew.bat runPartyBServer`
 * Unix: `./gradlew runPartyAServer` and `./gradlew runPartyBServer`

-You can also start the web-servers using the `Run PartyA Server` and `Run PartyB Server` IntelliJ run configurations.
+You can also start the webservers using the `Run PartyA Server` and `Run PartyB Server` IntelliJ run configurations.

-In either case, we use environment variables to set:
+Both approaches use environment variables to set:

-* `server.port`, setting the web-server's HTTP port
+* `server.port`, which defines the HTTP port the webserver listens on
-* `config.rpc.port`, setting the RPC port the web-server will connect to the node on
+* `config.rpc.port`, which defines the RPC port the webserver uses to connect to the node

 ## Interacting with the nodes:

-Once the nodes are started, you can access the node's front-ends at the following locations:
+Once the nodes are started, you can access the node's frontends at the following addresses:

 * PartyA: `localhost:8080`
 * PartyB: `localhost:8081`

-Whenever you send a Yo to a node, the observable on the node's vault will stream an update to the web-server's back-end, causing the front-end to automatically update itself to display the new Yo.
+Sending a Yo to a counterparty will initiate the following sequence of events:

+* The counterparty node will store the new Yo in their vault
+* The observable on the node's vault will emit a notification
+* The webserver, which has subscribed to the observable, receives the notification
+* The webserver streams the update to the front-end over the websocket
+* The frontend updates itself automatically to display the new Yo